Jacob Montes: Crystal Palace

-On May 25, it was announced that Montes would join Premier League side Crystal Palace on a one-year deal, subject to international clearance.
+On May 25, 2021, it was announced that Montes would join Premier League side Crystal Palace on a one-year deal, subject to international clearance.
 He completed the move without being eligible for a British work visa, meaning he would have to leave the club temporarily on loan.

-Belgian loans
+Loans to Belgium

 On July 31, 2021, Belgian First Division B Waasland-Beveren announced that they had acquired Montes from Crystal Palace on loan for one year, though this arrangement was ended in January 2022 and Montes joined another Belgian team, RWD Molenbeek, again on loan.

+Botafogo

+On August 12, 2022, Montes signed a two-year contract with Brazilian Série A club Botafogo.
+The move reunited him with Botafogo owner John Textor, who had previously overseen his transfers within his multi-club network, including Crystal Palace and Belgian side RWDM.

+Initially considered an unknown prospect, Montes struggled for playing time in his first season, making only three Série A appearances and totalling 85 minutes.
+He did not feature at all for the club during the 2023 campaign.
+On April 21, 2024, he scored his first goal for Botafogo in a 5–1 victory over Juventude, marking just the second goal of his professional career and ending a scoring drought of 1,146 days.

+RWDM Brussels

+In the summer of 2024, Montes returned to RWD Molenbeek, which had since rebranded as RWDM Brussels, remaining within the multi-club network owned by John Textor.
+In January 2025, Montes sustained an injury that ruled him out for the remainder of the season.

 International career

 On October 7, 2016, Montes made his under-19 international debut for the United States in a 4–0 friendly victory against Liga MX side Club Tijuana.
 Montes is also eligible to play for Nicaragua through his paternal family.
 In March 2021, he discussed a potential call-up to the Nicaragua national team for the 2022 World Cup qualifiers later that month.

+Montes made his international debut for Nicaragua in a friendly match against Panama on June 10, 2023.